T-vK/chord-collection/README.md

-The chords are stored in a format like this:
+The chords are stored in the following JSON format:

 ```
-chords: {
+{
     "C#":[{
         "positions": ["x","4","6","6","6","4"],
         "fingerings": [["0","1","3","3","3","1"], ["0","1","2","3","4","1"]]